Barsovo, Vladimir Oblast

 Barsovo (Барсово) is a rural locality (a settlement) in Pershinskoye Rural Settlement, Kirzhachsky District, Vladimir Oblast, Russia.
 The population was 1,030 as of 2010.
 There are 2 streets.

+On 22nd April 2025, the 51st Arsenal of the Main Missile and Artillery Directorate located at Barsovo suffered an explosion followed by fires and 450 residents were evacuated from nearby towns.

 Geography

 Barsovo is located 12 km south of Kirzhach (the district's administrative centre) by road.
 Ileykino is the nearest rural locality.